JaquelineGongora/Equipo-5/Third/Requiriments.md

 # Functional Requirements:

-•	FR1-Assign grades: The system will allow the user (Instructor) to assign grades for each module of each registered student.
+•	FR1-Assign grades: The system will allow the instructor type user to assign grades for each module of each registered student.

 •	FR2- Grades edition: The system will allow the user to edit the students’ grades.

-•	FR3-Table: The system will allow the user (Instructor) to view the student's recorded grades in a table.
+•	FR3-Table: The system will allow the instructor type user to view the student's recorded grades in a table.

-•	FR4-View grades: The system will allow the user (Students) to view their respective grades for each course, module or diploma.
+•	FR4-View grades: The system will allow the student type user to view their respective grades for each course, module or diploma.

 •	FR5- Login: The system will have 2 types of credentials: Instructors and students.
 They will be able to login with a user and password.

-•	FR6- Generate Reports on PDF: The system will allow the user to generate a pdf of the data displayed in the grade record table.
+•	FR6- Generate Reports on PDF: The system will allow the instructor type user to generate a pdf of the data displayed in the grade record table.

-•	FR7- Generate Constancies on PDF: The system will allow the user to generate a pdf of the data displayed in the grade record table.
+•	FR7- Generate Constancies on PDF: The system will allow the student type user to generate a pdf of the data displayed in the grade record table.

 # Non-functional Requirements: